The biggest garden trends of 2025: key planting schemes and ideas

 "The need to mow a tapestry lawn can be reduced by up to two-thirds compared to a regular grass lawn and, as a consequence, a greater number of both plant and insect species can inhabit the lawn.
 In small urban gardens, meadow lawns are not usually very practical, but a tapestry lawn could be a great solution for city gardens."

 As with how the outdated interior design trend of farmhouse escape is being replaced with Mediterranean-style influence our gardens are set to follow suit.
-It could be the change in climates or merely the drought-resistant qualities but Mediterranean gardens are hugely influential over gardens for 2024.
+It could be the change in climates or merely the drought-resistant qualities but Mediterranean gardens continue to be hugely influential for 2025.

 This Mediterranean sunset-inspired theme brings together ornamental grasses, citrus plants, and succulents complemented by natural terracotta pots.
 "Recreate your own earthy look with succulents and citrus plants, arranged together in textured pots for an ultra rustic feel," suggests Marcus.

-Grasses in borders and pots dotted around the garden are a brilliant way to add texture and layers to planting and you can usually find these types of grasses alongside the usual shrubs and bulbs when shopping for plants online.
+Grasses in borders and pots dotted around the garden are a brilliant way to add texture and layers to planting and you can usually find these types of grasses alongside the usual shrubs and bulbs.

 "Grasses are always popular and none more so than this year," explains professional gardener Rachel Morgan, @Terra_Legra.
 "People are realizing what good value plants grasses are - they add instant impact, provide height and movement, can easily and affordably be repeated throughout borders to give an effortlessly beautiful effect.
 My favorites are Stipa Pony Tails and Panicum Virgatum Heavy Metal."